Miguel Rojas Player Props: Dodgers vs. Reds

-On Friday, Miguel Rojas (hitting .161 in his past 10 games) and the Los Angeles Dodgers play the Cincinnati Reds, whose starting pitcher will be Brandon Williamson.
-First pitch is at 10:10 PM ET.
+Miguel Rojas -- 1-for-2 with an RBI in his most recent game -- will be in action for the Los Angeles Dodgers against the Cincinnati Reds, with Luke Weaver on the hill, on July 29 at 9:10 PM ET.

-In his previous game he had a hitless showing (0-for-4) against the Blue Jays.
+In his previous appearance, he went 1-for-2 with an RBI against the Reds.

 Miguel Rojas Game Info & Props vs. the Reds